EnergyInnovation/eps-docs/docs/models/china-igdp.md

 ---
-title:  "China (2023, iGDP) Energy Policy Simulator"
+title:  "China (iGDP) Energy Policy Simulator"
 ---

-The China (2023, iGDP) Energy Policy Simulator (EPS) is a free and open-source computer model created by [Energy Innovation (EI)](https://energyinnovation.org/) and [innovative Green Development Program (iGDP)](http://www.igdp.cn/).
+The China (iGDP) Energy Policy Simulator (EPS) is a free and open-source computer model created by [Energy Innovation (EI)](https://energyinnovation.org/) and [innovative Green Development Program (iGDP)](http://www.igdp.cn/).
 It is adapted from software originally created by EI.

 ## Model Download

-The China (2023, iGDP) Energy Policy Simulator may be used on this website through your web browser, and a download of the full version is available upon request.
+The China (iGDP) Energy Policy Simulator may be used on this website through your web browser, and a download of the full version is available upon request.
 Please submit your request through this [online form](https://wkf.ms/3hIh7YF).

+## Note on Different Versions of the China EPS

+The EPS software is free and open-source, and the China (iGDP) EPS is built with publicly available data.
+It is one of two national-level China EPSs.
+The other model is the [China (NCSC) EPS](https://china.energypolicy.solutions/), which contains some proprietary input data that are not available for download.
+Model results differ between the NCSC and iGDP versions of the China EPS due to differences in the proprietary input data used in the NCSC EPS and the public inputs used in the iGDP EPS.

 ## Acknowledgement of Contributors and Reviewers
-The China (2023, iGDP) Energy Policy Simulator was adapted by iGDP and Energy Innovation.
-It is one of two national-level China Energy Policy Simulators.

 We would like to acknowledge the following people who helped adapt the Energy Policy Simulator for China.
 Individuals are listed alphabetically by first name.